Aetna overturned previous denial of long term disability benefits for Georgia Assistant

 The LTD appeal addressed all of Aetna’s short-comings and reasons for denial, with a special focus on the medical records on and around the date of Aetna’s denial.
 The appeal next addressed Aetna’s inadequate medical and vocational reviews.
 Specifically, Aetna’s reliance an in-house Transferable Skills Analysis (TSA) was unreasonable because (a) Aetna misstated and mischaracterized Ms. A’s treating physician’s Capabilities and Limitations Worksheet (CLW) and ignored Ms. A’s most recent and relevant medical information; and (b) the TSA relies on these faulty restrictions and limitations to determine Ms. A had sedentary capability.
 What’s more, the electronic claim notes confirmed that Aetna’s in-house nurse reviewer concluded that Ms. A was “significantly limited in most function” and she was “on pain medications that may cause side effects” and that “her ability to perform activities beyond ADLs [i.e., activities of daily living] is questionable.”
 In sum, the restrictions and limitations assigned to Ms. A by her treatment provider did not, as Aetna suggested, support her ability to perform at a sedentary work level, which was confirmed and supported by Aetna’s own in-house nurse reviewer.

 Several months later, and after reviewing the appeal and hundreds of pages of exhibits and medical records, the parties agreed to a negotiated financial resolution of Ms. A’s claim.
-Feel free to call our disability attorneys for a free consultation on this or any matter relevant to your disability claim.
+Feel free to call our chronic pain disability insurance attorneys for a free consultation on this or any matter relevant to your disability claim.

 Resources to Help You Win Disability Benefits